-Vizier is an independent service for optimizing complex models with many parameters.
+Vertex AI Vizier is an independent service for optimizing complex models with many parameters.
 It can be used for both ML and non-ML use cases.
 It can be used with Training jobs or with other systems (even multi-cloud).
-Hyperparameter tuning for custom training is a built-in feature that uses Vizier for training jobs.
+Hyperparameter tuning for custom training is a built-in feature that uses Vertex AI Vizier for training jobs.
 It helps determine the best hyperparameter settings for an ML model.

-In the following scenarios, Vizier helps tune hyperparameters to optimize a model or tune parameters to optimize an outcome:
+In the following scenarios, Vertex AI Vizier helps tune hyperparameters to optimize a model or tune parameters to optimize an outcome:

 Optimize the learning rate, batch size, and other hyperparameters of a neural network recommendation engine.